 Our air conditioning service professionals at Symbiont Air Conditioning understand and work with our customers — both residential homeowners and commercial property owners — to ensure the air they are breathing is clean.
 When you think about coronavirus or any other bacteria or virus there are steps you can take, filters you can use and equipment you can invest in.

-In addition to bringing you benefits like lower electric bills, upgrading your air conditioner in 2021 could also help you save some cash next tax season.
+Did you upgrade your air conditioner in 2021?
+In addition to bringing you benefits like lower electric bills, your new AC could save you some cash this tax season.

-In 2020, the government extended the previously-expired Non-Business Energy Property Tax Credits on residential air conditioning equipment.
-Now, as of January 15, 2021, the Tax Credit has been extended again.
+In 2021, the government extended the Non-Business Energy Property Tax Credits on residential air conditioning equipment.
 This means that certain qualifying air conditioners and heat pumps installedthrough December 31, 2021 are eligible for a $300 tax credit.

 The tax credit also retroactively applies to new air conditioners installed in the 2018-2020 tax year.
 (The tax credit originally expired December 31, 2017.)
 If you have not previously claimed the Non-Business Energy Property Tax Credit, consult with your tax professional for details.